Skip to main content

 3. For Discussion

-These topics are intended to spark conversation but don't necessarily lead to an immediate decision.
-They may help inform future decisions or shape the board’s direction on certain issues.
+Usage: These topics are intended to spark conversation but only sometimes lead to an immediate decision.
+They may help inform future choices or shape the board’s direction on specific issues.

 Example: